Thought leadership isn’t just superficial influence—it builds your business’ reputation. Ready? This is how to be a thought leader.

 - Republishing thought leadership content from your own site/Medium to LinkedIn

-- Responding to relevant HARO requests and asking the writer to link back to your specific thought leadership content
+- Responding to relevant media requests (e.g., through HARO) and asking the writer to link back to your specific thought leadership content

 4. Build Your Network